Zheng Yi Sao: Surrendering to the Qing authorities

 The year 1810 saw the end of the Pirate Confederation.
 Sources differ on the motivation as to why the pirates surrendered.

 By early 1810, the pirates began to realize that they were in such a position of power that they could negotiate to surrender to the Guangdong government without punishment or reparations being imposed on them.
 Guangdong was so desperate to end the scourge of piracy that they were ready to legitimize their power in exchange for their retirement.

 An alternative viewpoint is that by the end of 1809 the tides were turning against Zheng Yi Sao and the Pirate Confederation.
 Guo Podai, leader of the Black Flag Fleet, refused to reinforce Zheng Yi Sao and Zhang Bao during the Battle of Tung Chung Bay, and later openly battled with Zhang Bao near Humen.
-On January 13, 1810, Guo Podai officially surrendered to the Viceroy of Liangguang, Bai Ling, and was rewarded with the rank of sublieutenant (把總).

 The Portuguese and the British officially joined in the fray.
-On September 15, 1809, the British ship Mercury agreed to join 60 provincial warships in patrolling the inner passage of the Pearl River.
 On November 23, the Portuguese signed an agreement with Bai Ling, that called for six Portuguese ships to join the Chinese provincial fleet on patrol between Humen and Macau for six months.
+On January 13, 1810, Guo Podai officially surrendered to the Viceroy of Liangguang, Bai Ling, and was rewarded with the rank of sublieutenant (把總).

 Bai Ling's policy of militia training and embargoes enjoyed reasonable success in cutting off the pirates' supply lines.
 It was all these reasons combined, plus the organizational limit of the Pirate Confederation, which was held together by a few charismatic leaders such as Zheng Yi Sao, Zhang Bao, and Guo Podai, that led Zheng Yi Sao to consider surrendering to the authorities in early 1810.
+Nevertheless, Zhang Bao demanded that the Portuguese magistrate at Macau Miguel José de Arriaga mediate the process, and refused to deal with Qing authorities unless he was present.
+Once Alcoforado received Zhang Baos demand, he delivered it to the Portuguese authorities in Macau and they then forwarded them to the Qing.

+Ouvidor of Macau Miguel José de Arriaga Brum da Silveira.